AngleProtocol/angle-docs/side-products/merkl/incentivizor-guide.md

 {% endcontent-ref %}

 {% hint style="info" %}
 Once created, a distribution on Merkl may take up to 1 hour to be picked up by the Merkl API and front interface.
+You may track how rewards were distributed to LPs of the pool by checking the [merkl-rewards](https://github.com/AngleProtocol/merkl-rewards) repository which contains the history of rewards given across all distributions across all pools of all supported AMMs.
 {% endhint %}

 {% hint style="info" %}